Tips for Writing in North American Colleges: The Basics

 - In-text citations and bibliographies are not used only for direct quotations, but must be used for all information taken from another source, even if it has been paraphrased, condensed, or rearranged.

 - The information necessary for a complete bibliography entry is not always immediately obvious.
 If that is the case, look carefully; the information is often in small print somewhere in the text.
 If it is Internet source, the entry will also need a URL and the date that you downloaded the page.
+For more information on citing internet sources, visit our MLA and APA citation resources.

 - Different courses use different in-text citation and bibliography standards.
 Make sure to follow the correct format completely.
 The most common formats are MLA and APA, but there are others.
 If you are not sure which one is appropriate for a particular class, ask the instructor or look at the books and articles you are reading for the class.